joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/17/world/europe/david-lammy-uk-china-visit.html

 **Harris Slams Trump for Calling Jan.
 6 a ‘Day of Love’**\
-`Speaking at a campaign rally, Vice President Kamala Harris said former President Donald J. Trump was “gaslighting” Americans with his effort to rewrite the history of Jan.
+`Speaking at a campaign rally in La Crosse, Wis., Vice President Kamala Harris said former President Donald J. Trump was “gaslighting” Americans with his effort to rewrite the history of Jan.
 6, 2021.`\
 https://nytimes.com/video/us/elections/100000009768581/harris-trump-jan6-capitol.html

 **Sinwar had been a priority target for Israel since his release from prison in 2011.**\